 Never put baby to bed with loose bedding or blankets, however, as that is a suffocation risk.
 Always place baby down to sleep on his or her back.

-When should you stop swaddling?
+When to stop swaddling?

 It is important to remember that swaddling is not recommended once baby can roll over as the blanket begins to pose a risk for suffocation.
 Many parents stop swaddling baby after one month when she begins to hold her head up.